boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 #### Observations

 It is a big improvement in throughput, without the MTP it is already very fast.
 There is a good 1 GB increase due to the 2 ways MTP.
 About 40 to 60 % throughput increase, this is big.
-No further improvement in throughput above 2 ways.
+No further improvement in throughput beyond two draft tokens.

 ### Offloading Memory to CPU

 In this experiment I consider the effect on the throughput when the model cannot fit on the GPU.

-We use the model Qwen3.6-35B-A3B-GGUF with this quantification variant: IQ4_NL from unsloth [Link](https://huggingface.co/unsloth/Qwen3.6-35B-A3B-GGUF?show_file_info=Qwen3.6-35B-A3B-UD-IQ4_NL.gguf).
+We use the model Qwen3.6-35B-A3B-GGUF with this quantization variant: IQ4_NL from unsloth [Link](https://huggingface.co/unsloth/Qwen3.6-35B-A3B-GGUF?show_file_info=Qwen3.6-35B-A3B-UD-IQ4_NL.gguf).
 The model is about 18GB without any KV cache.

 ### Offloading 16